SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

-Then the outputs are downsampled via $2\times 2$ maxpooling layers before being sent into the $\left(i+1\right)$-th encoder.
+Then, the outputs are downsampled by $2\times2$ maxpooling layers before being fed into the $(i+1)$-th encoder block.

-\subsection{Cross-attention fusion}
+\subsection{Cross-Attention Fusion}

-As discussed in previous sections, the spatial encoder concentrates on learning local vessel features, while the frequency encoder captures long-range vessel dependencies, benefiting from certain properties of Fourier transform.
+As discussed in previous sections, the spatial encoder concentrates on learning local vessel features, while the frequency encoder captures long-range vessel dependencies, benefiting from the global spectral representation provided by the Fourier transform.
 Recent research indicates that local and global features are complementary, providing mutual guidance for learning more robust features~\cite{guo2022cmt},~\cite{kuang2024hybrid}.
 To effectively integrate local spatial features and global frequency features, a cross-attention fusion module is proposed, as depicted in Fig. ~\ref{fig:cross_attn}.